marius-team/marius/docs/config_interface/full_schema.rst

      - Required
    * - type
      - String
      - Denotes the type of the loss function.
-Options: ["SOFTMAX", "RANKING", "CROSS_ENTROPY", "BCE_AFTER_SIGMOID", "BCE_WITH_LOGITS", "MSE", "SOFTPLUS"].
+Options: ["SOFTMAX_CE", "RANKING", "CROSS_ENTROPY", "BCE_AFTER_SIGMOID", "BCE_WITH_LOGITS", "MSE", "SOFTPLUS"].
      - Yes
    * - options
      - LossOptions
      - Loss function specific options depending on the type.
      - No

-Below is the configuration for a `SOFTMAX` loss function with `SUM` as the reduction method.
+Below is the configuration for a `SOFTMAX_CE` loss function with `SUM` as the reduction method.

 .. code-block:: yaml

    loss:
-     type: SOFTMAX
+     type: SOFTMAX_CE
      options:
        reduction: SUM